Choosing between a Sole Trader or Limited Company setup

 A sole trader business can only have one owner—there’s no room for multiple shareholders or directors.

 Taxation for Sole Traders: You’ll pay income tax on all your business profits, and if the business does well, your tax obligations increase accordingly.
-The higher your profits, the higher your tax liability, which is important to keep in mind if you're aiming to maximize your earnings.
+The higher your profits, the higher your tax liability, which is important to keep in mind if you're aiming to maximise your earnings.

 Explore the options for structuring your business to maximise efficiency and protect personal assets